The thriller Twin Mirror, from the creators of Life is Strange - Somag News

 Dontnod announces the release date of his new narrative video game for PC (Epic Games Store), PS4 and Xbox One along with a new trailer.

-Twin Mirror, the new narrative psychological thriller from Dontnod, creators of the Life is Strange saga, already has a final release date on PC (exclusively through Epic Games Store during the first year), PS4 and Xbox One, coming to these platforms on December 1.
-This has been announced by its managers through its main official channels along with a new trailer that you can see in this news.
+Twin Mirror, the new narrative psychological thriller from Dontnod, creators of the Life is Strange saga, already has a definitive release date on PC (exclusively through Epic Games Store during the first year), PS4 and Xbox One, coming to these platforms on December 1.
+This has been announced by those in charge through their main official channels along with a new trailer that you can see in this news.

 Now available for reservation